The Old Bar

 The Old Bar (2001) is a bar and live music venue on the premises of 74–76 Johnston St, between Brunswick and Nicholson streets, in Fitzroy, an inner city suburb of Melbourne, Victoria, Australia.

 The venue currently operates 7 days a week with performances most nights, often at no cost during the week.
 Residencies are also a regular occurrence at the venue, with a band playing one particular night of the week for the duration of a month, usually with different support acts each time.

 History

 The buildings on the site were constructed around the turn of the 20th century, appearing in postal records from 1903/04.
 Original uses for the buildings varied over the years from various manufacturing enterprises, a dairy, haberdashery and clothing stores, as well as cafes and restaurants.
 In 2001, the venue opened as The Old Bar, under the management of Andy Tannahill, until ownership passed to Paul Jakovcic in 2005.
 In 2007, the business was purchased by the owners of The Afterdark, a bar and live music venue in High Street, Northcote.

+In October 2024, Ramrod 2005 Pty Ltd (ACN 113 721 985), the company that had owned and operated The Old Bar since its early years, was placed into liquidation.

+Before the liquidation, the operation of the venue had been transferred to a new entity, TOB Fitzroy Pty Ltd, whose sole shareholder is Liam Matthews wife, Meg Butler.

+The change in corporate structure followed financial difficulties among related businesses owned by the same group of operators, including FNB Hotel Pty Ltd, the company behind the Carringbush Hotel in Abbotsford, which entered liquidation in June 2024.

+Despite these restructures, the venue has continued to be managed by long-time operators Liam Matthews, Singajaya Unlayati and Joel Morrison.